Sioux Empire United Way addresses many needs across the community. Needs that are ever present.

 - 84% of Sioux Falls school-aged children live in households where all parents work outside the home.

-- In South Dakota, 54% of adults with mental health issues do not receive treatment or counseling or other types of treatment.
-61% of teens with major depressive episodes from 2011 to 2015 did not receive any treatment for their depression.
+- In South Dakota, 54% of adults in need of mental health services do not receive counseling or other types of treatment.